onlyhead/plotter/README.md

 The devbox.json file automatically provides:
 - Python 3.13 with development headers
+- NumPy and matplotlib for plotting
+- PIL/Pillow for GIF animation support
+- Concord library for geometric primitives
+- Pigment library for advanced color management
 - NumPy and matplotlib
 - CMake and build tools